tedneward/Azgaarnoth/Creatures/Gith.md

 >- **Languages** Gith
 >- **Challenge** 6
 >___
->***Innate Spellcasting (Psionics).***.
-The githzerai's spellcasting ability is Wisdom (spell save DC 14, +6 to hit with spell attacks).
+>***Innate Spellcasting (Psionics).*** The githzerai's spellcasting ability is Wisdom (spell save DC 14, +6 to hit with spell attacks).
 It can innately cast the following spells, requiring no components:
 >
 >At will: mage hand (the hand is invisible)
 >